cadusds/elixir-learning/README.md

-# elixir-learning
+# Elixir Learning
-A public project with many little examples
+A public project with examples of problems solved using Elixir.